utmstack/UTMStack/agent/agent/README.md

 # UTMStack Agent Service
 **UTMStack Agent** is a component of **UTMStack** responsible for the collection of logs and security events.
 This agent can be installed on both Windows and Linux operating systems.
-It connects to various services and performs tasks such as log processing, Beats logs reading, Redline service checking, among others.
+It connects to various services and performs tasks such as log processing, Beats logs reading, among others.

 ## Features
 The UTMStack agent performs the following tasks: